 If you have existing historical data, you can import them to GIS Cloud database in Map Editor to create an official data repository of the distribution network.
 In many cases, the data is stored together with coordinates.
 However, the locations about different parts of the distribution system can be collected just as an address and can be georeferenced and placed on a map with Geocoder app.

-With our newly developed feature in our MDC app, you can combine GPS tracking and manual line drawing methods to achieve maximum time efficiency and accuracy when mapping and managing large areas covered with the electric distribution network.
+With our newly developed feature in our MDC app, you can combine GPS tracking and manual line drawing methods to achieve maximum time efficiency and accuracy when mapping and managing large areas covered with the electricity distribution network.
 Field operators can do surveying projects to update and correct the existing information of distribution network in the shortest way possible.
 They can edit the location and attribute information of cable routes, electric poles and transformers both in the field or back in the office.
 The updates are visible in real-time thus giving a perfect insight into the data collection process for better control of the data quality.

-Planning and Expansion of Electric Distribution Network
+Planning and Expansion of electricity Distribution Network

 Extensive and continuous GIS surveying of electrical network together with consumer and billing information is providing utility managers with an improved operational and decision-making tools.
 Before making any kind of decision, utility managers are using the GIS database to answer important spatial questions such as where are the most suitable areas to place a new transmission line or where are the areas with most power outages and various system overloads.